 The NG-RAN node initiates the procedure by sending an UPLINK RIM INFORMATION TRANSFER message to the AMF.

-Upon reception of the UPLINK RIM INFORMATION TRANSFER message, the AMF shall transparently transfer it towards the NG-RAN node indicated in the Target RAN Node ID IE.
+Upon reception of the UPLINK RIM INFORMATION TRANSFER message, the AMF shall transparently transfer it towards the NG-RAN node indicated in the Target RAN Node ID IE. If the Unknown Length Indicator IE is included within the Target RAN Node ID IE, and the indicated target node is a gNB, the AMF shall consider that the target gNB identifier is included in the received gNB ID IE.

 8.16.1.3 Abnormal Conditions